 Confectioners' sugar, for dusting

 In the bowl of a food processor, grind toasted almonds until the consistency of coarse flour.
 Add to a medium bowl with flour, baking powder, and salt.
 Stir to combine and set aside.

-In a large bowl, beat together butter and sugar with an electric mixture until fluffy, about 3 minutes.
+In a large bowl, beat together butter and sugar with an electric hand mixer until fluffy, about 3 minutes.
 Add egg yolk, orange zest, and vanilla; beat to combine.
 Add dry ingredients to the bowl and beat until it comes together into a dough.
-Divide dough into two equal pieces.
+Divide dough into 2 equal pieces.
 Form each piece into a 1-inch wide log, cover with plastic wrap, and refrigerate 1 hour.

-Adjust oven rack to lower and middle positions and preheat oven to 350°F. Line two baking sheets with parchment paper.
-Cut the first log of dough into 1/4th-inch wide slices.
+Adjust oven rack to lower and middle positions and preheat oven to 350°F (175°C).
+Line 2 baking sheets with parchment paper.
+Cut the first log of dough into 1/4-inch wide slices.